tlbalazs/Swap-ADuser-name-fields/README.md

-## PowerShell Script Documentation: User Name Update
+## PowerShell Script Documentation: Swap ADuser name fields

 This PowerShell script is designed to update the names of users in a specified Organizational Unit (OU) in Active Directory.
 The script performs the following actions: